-This instrument selection guide, along with the instrument testing that we will do in August, is intended to help each student make a decision on which instrument to play.
+This instrument selection guide, along with the instrument fitting that we will do in August during class, is intended to help each student make a decision on which instrument to play.

 Each instrument is necessary in the band.
 Very much like any sports team, we need each position filled in order to have a complete team.
 Each student will pick three instruments s/he would like to try.
-They will be tested on their first choice first.
-If the student has a hard time on that, we will try him/her on their second choice, and so forth, until we find the appropriate instrument for your child.
+They will try their first choice.
+If the student has a hard time on that, we will try him/her on the second choice, and so forth, until we find the appropriate instrument for your child.

 Please do not go and buy an instrument until this testing process is complete.
 Considerations when purchasing an instrument: Please stay away from retail stores and online auction sites when purchasing an instrument.
 These will present you with a cheap instrument, and the instrument will be just that - cheap.

-We will have an instrument sales night in August where we will have rental instruments available.
-We will deal with instrument selection and rental/purchase then.
+We will have an instrument rental night on Thursday, August 20th, where we will have rental instruments available.

 Unlike woodwind instruments with reeds, a flute is an aerophone or reedless wind instrument that produces its sound from the flow of air across an opening.